Skip to Content

 Adjusting Thread Tension for Backstitching

-• Check your manual for fabric types and tension guidelines.
+• Check your manual’s tension guide for specific fabric types.

 Selecting Appropriate Stitch Length